 and Marriage in Reformation Languedoc; The King is Dead: The Last Will and Testament of Henry VIII; and 1536: The Year that Changed Henry VIII.

 Glenn Richardson.
 Professor of Early Modern History at St Mary’s University, Twickenham.
 He has written widely on Tudor England’s political and cultural relations with Continental Europe and on Renaissance monarchy.
-His most recent book is The Field of Cloth of Gold (2013) and his new biography on Cardinal Wolsey is in press.
+His most recent books are The Field of Cloth of Gold (2013) and his new biography on Cardinal Wolsey (2020).

 Session 1: 3pm–6pm